ianstormtaylor/slate/Readme.md

 Why create Slate?
 Well... _(Beware: this section has a few of [my](https://github.com/ianstormtaylor) opinions!)_

-Before creating Slate, I tried a lot of the other rich text libraries out there—[**Draft.js**](https://facebook.github.io/draft-js/), [**Prosemirror**](http://prosemirror.net/), [**Quill**](http://quilljs.com/), etc. What I found was that while getting simple examples to work was easy enough, once you started trying to build something like [Medium](https://medium.com/), [Dropbox Paper](https://www.dropbox.com/paper) or [Google Docs](https://www.google.com/docs/about/), you ran into deeper issues, like...
+Before creating Slate, I tried a lot of the other rich text libraries out there—[**Draft.js**](https://facebook.github.io/draft-js/), [**Prosemirror**](http://prosemirror.net/), [**Quill**](http://quilljs.com/), etc. What I found was that while getting simple examples to work was easy enough, once you started trying to build something like [Medium](https://medium.com/), [Dropbox Paper](https://www.dropbox.com/paper) or [Google Docs](https://www.google.com/docs/about/), you ran into deeper issues...

 - **The editor's "schema" was hardcoded and hard to customize.** Things like bold and italic were supported out of the box, but what about comments, or embeds, or even more domain-specific needs?

-- **Transforming the documents programmatically was very convoluted.** Writing as a user may have been nice, but performing programmatic changes, which is critical for building advanced behaviors, was needlessly complex.
+- **Transforming the documents programmatically was very convoluted.** Writing as a user may have worked, but making programmatic changes, which is critical for building advanced behaviors, was needlessly complex.

 - **Serializing to HTML, Markdown, etc. seemed like an afterthought.** Simple things like transforming a document to HTML or Markdown involved writing lots of boilerplate code, for what seemed like very common use cases.